spsf64/eventsounds/README.md

 # eventsounds
-Sound events for XFCE and Mate desktops
+Sound events for XFCE and Mate desktops.
-In xfce you have to enable "Event Sounds" in settings / Appearance / Settings
+In xfce you have to enable "Event Sounds" in Settings / Appearance / Settings